BDC Hamburger Icon

 4. Think local when considering awards.

-Research awards for your city and your state; your local SBA office should be an excellent resource for this.
+Research awards for your city and state because well-regarded and impactful awards can be a great tool for your local marketing strategy.
+Your region's SBA office is an excellent resource for this.

 5. Research awards your competitors have received.

 If your competitors are large enough, conduct quick internet searches or visit their websites to see the awards they’ve received.
-This research will give you a good starting point for the awards you should target, especially if you’re looking to beat the competition and snag their recognition.
+This research will give you a good starting point for the awards you should target, especially if you’re looking to stand out from the competition and snag their recognition.

 To maintain your integrity and stay in good standing with your customers, pursue awards that truly matter to consumers and have clout in your industry.